conduktor/conduktor-docs/src/pages/changelog/Gateway-3.3.0.md

 - VirtualCluster

 Check the [CLI reference](/gateway/reference/cli-reference) to get started, and the [resources reference for more information on each concept](/gateway/reference/resources-reference/).

-API V2 added value
-- the API is now strictly enforcing consistency between resources.
-- allows for --dry-run to check before changes

-For instance:
-- You can't deploy an Interceptor targeting a Virtual Cluster that doesn't exist.
-- You can't delete a Group that is used by an Interceptor.

 ````yaml
 ---